 If so, Does the system have a FedRAMP provisional or agency authorization?
 If the system does use cloud technology, but does not have FedRAMP authorization, explain how the Cloud Service Provider (CSP) solution was assessed and what FedRAMP documents and processes were used for the assessment in order to comply with VA Handbook 6517.
-Types of cloud models include: Software as a Service (SaaS), Infrastructure as a Service (IaaS), Platform as a Service (PaaS),

-Version date: October 1, 2023 Page 23 of 28 Commercial off the Shelf (COTS), Desktop as a Service (DaaS), Mobile Backend as a Service (MBaaS), Information Technology Management as a Service (ITMaaS).
+Types of cloud models include: Software as a Service (SaaS), Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Commercial off the Shelf (COTS), Desktop as a Service (DaaS), Mobile Backend as a Service (MBaaS), Information Technology Management as a Service (ITMaaS).
 This question is related to privacy control UL-1, Information Sharing with Third Parties.

 Note: For systems utilizing the VA Enterprise Cloud (VAEC), no further responses are required after 9.1.
-(Refer to question 3.3.1 of the PTA) VALIP is a PaaS on AWS & Azure Via VAEC.
+(Refer to question 3.3.1 of the PTA)